ABOUT US

-The Lindy Construction Company Specializes in Commercial & Retail, Restaurant & Bar, Design, Development & Construction.
-Throughout Upper & Lower Michigan Since 1979
+The Lindy Construction Company Specializes in Commercial, Retail, Restaurant & Bar, Design, Development & Construction.
+Throughout Upper & Lower Michigan, Since 1979

 Services, Rates & Policies